 One of the hardest decisions (and jobs) when it comes to your lawn care plan is deciding whether or not you if need to start all over and do a full lawn renovation.
 To completely renovate your lawn means to kill off your existing lawn and start anew.
-It takes a lot of work but can be one of the most gratifying projects in your lawn – ever.
+It takes a lot of work but can be one of the most gratifying projects on your lawn – ever.

 Why would you want to renovate your lawn?
 Maybe you want to establish a healthy lawn with newer cultivars.
-In my case, I have a hodgepodge of old cultivars that only look good in May and September.
-During the hot summer season, the grass (mostly fine fescue and perennial ryegrass) turns brown and goes dormant regardless of how much water, sea kelp, humic acid and Hydretain I use.
-Thus, with the full sun I will be opting for GCI TTTF.
+In my case, I have a hodgepodge of old cultivars (fine fescue) that only look good in May and September.
+During the hot summer season, the poorly adapted grass species turned brown and went dormant regardless of how much water, sea kelp, humic acid, and Hydretain I use.
+Thus, with the full sun, I had opted for GCI TTTF.

 Maybe you inherited a new lawn filled with weeds.
 Or maybe you want to try to build a putting green!

 This step-by-step list of how to renovate your lawn assumes you have your lawn measurements (in square feet).
-This is going to dictate how much product and types of machines you need – from grass seed and fertilizer, to aerators and lawn rollers.
+This is going to dictate how many products and types of machines you need – from grass seed and fertilizer to aerators and lawn rollers.

 How long?
 With a new lawn renovation, plan at least two weeks from start to finish.

-Regardless, the absolute best time to fully renovate your lawn is the end of summer/early fall.
+Regardless, the absolute best time to fully renovate your lawn is the end of summer and into early fall.
 Air temps begin to drop, soil temps stay warm, and most of the pesky weeds have already come and gone.
 For New England lawns, for example (Zone 5-7), begin the process in early-mid August and get your seed down in the first 1-2 weeks of September.
-Longer germinating grasses like Kentucky Bluegrass (upwards or 3 weeks to germinate) will need to go down a bit sooner than a grass like Perennial Ryegrass (a week or less).
+Longer germinating grasses like Kentucky Bluegrass (upwards of 3 weeks to germinate) will need to go down a bit sooner than a grass-like Perennial Ryegrass (a week or less).

 This is the longest process in renovating your lawn – spraying and waiting.
-You will need to use a non-selective herbicide to kill your existing turf.
-Round-up or products containing glysophate are a common product to use.
+You will need to use a non-selective herbicide to kill your existing grass.
+Round-up or products containing glyphosate are common products to use.
 I, however, opt for a safer option such as Avenger Organics.

 These chemicals are foliar, which means the plant will take in the product through its blades.
 So don’t mow too low before applying.

 Consider watering as you normally would in between sprays of chemicals.
 Why?
-It will help push up anything that did not get killed in the first round – be it weeds or grass – and ensure your working with as clean of a surface as possible.
+It will help push up anything that did not get killed in the first round – be it weeds or grass – and ensure you work with as clean of a surface as possible.

 Regardless of what you choose, read the label and do not exceed the maximum rates.
 Follow how frequently to apply, and how long after you can seed.
 This will dictate when you can start the next steps.

-Once the lawn has turned brown after one or more applications of non-selective herbicide, it’s time to mow low.
-This may be a two or three step process but lowering your height of cut (HOC) a couple of times.
+Once the lawn has turned brown after one or more applications of a non-selective herbicide, it’s time to mow low.
+This may be a two or three-step process but lowering your height of cut (HOC) a couple of times.
 Bag your clippings.

 Dethatching is more like raking up the dead debris.
-All of the dead grass should be gone, and exposing the dirt as much as possible.
+All of the dead grass should be gone and expose the dirt as much as possible.
 This will allow for ideal seed to soil contact.

-Removing plugs from your lawn with a core aerator will help allow more air into the soon-to-be root zone, and allow more nutrients, fertilizers and water to sink deeper into the soil.
-Aeration will also help relieve compaction, which helps roots grow farther downward – where soil compaction can cause the roots to grow upwards.
+Removing plugs from your lawn with a core aerator will help allow more air into the soon-to-be root zone, and allow more nutrients, fertilizers, and water to sink deeper into the soil.
+Aeration will also help relieve compacted soil, which helps roots grow farther downward – where soil compaction can cause the roots to grow upwards.

-If you have to regrade your landscape of level off some dips in your yard, this is the time to do so.
+If you have to regrade your landscape or level some dips in your yard, this is the time to do so.
 Depending on your soil type will dictate what you use here.
 However, mason sand – often mixed with an organic matter like screened loam – make the best leveling agents.
-Use a lawn level rake or even the backside of a rake to smooth and level the surfaces.
+Use a lawn-level rake or even the backside of a rake to smooth and level the surfaces.

 Lightly raking or breaking up the soil will help break up some aeration cores and allow a nice “bed” for the grass seeds.

-Depending on which grass you choose depends on how many pounds per 1,000 sq. ft. you apply.
-Example, Kentucky Bluegrass (KBG) seeds are much smaller than Turf Type Tall Fescue (TTTF), and are rhizomatic, so you will only be looking around 3-5 lbs. per 1,000 for KGB.
+Depending on which new grass you choose depends on how many pounds per 1,000 sq. ft. you apply.
+For example, Kentucky Bluegrass (KBG) seeds are much smaller than Turf Type Tall Fescue (TTTF) and are rhizomatic, so you will only be looking around 3-5 lbs. per 1,000 for KGB.
 However, TTTF may take upwards of 10 lbs. per 1,000 when seeding your newly renovated lawn.
 Read more on how much grass seed you need.

 Spread the seed using a rotary or drop spreader.
 Set the hopper to a low setting and be sure to make several passes along the dirt.
 Think up-down and then left-right (and even diagonally) spreading the seed to ensure you have adequate and even coverage.